hypertidy/tissot/README.md

 <https://en.wikipedia.org/wiki/Tissot%27s_indicatrix>

-NOTE: this package is in early development and will change a lot, this is just a quick prototype and needs quite a bit more to be useful.
+NOTE: I am not the primary author of this great code only the package creator, please see the DESCRIPTION for details.
+This package is in early development and will change a lot, this is just a quick prototype and needs quite a bit more to be useful.

 TODO
 ----